Posted on March 16, 2018 in Drunk Driving

 Technically, refusing a breathalyzer test is legal, but the officer can suspend your license for a year if you refuse.
 It’s called an “admin per se” suspension and can be for two years if you’ve already refused a breathalyzer within the past seven years.
 Once you refuse, the officer will request a warrant to issue a blood test instead.
 Usually, the authorities grant such a warrant in less than an hour, so it generally isn’t enough time for an intoxicated person to sober up.

 The consequences of felony and misdemeanor DUIs can be devastating.
 If you’re facing DUI charges, securing legal representation right away can make a big difference for the rest of your life.
-Contact the Phoenix defense attorneys at Orent Law Offices for a consultation on your case.
+Contact the seasoned defense attorneys at Orent Law Offices for a consultation on your case.